01mf02/kontroli-rs/README.md

 # Usage

 Kontroli requires at least Rust 1.40.
-On recent Debian-based systems, this can be installed via:
+On a recent Ubuntu system, this can be installed via:

     sudo apt install rustc